A Guide To Going Green In Business

 Photo via Geograph

-(The more waste that is thrown onto our landfills, the more harm that is inflicted into the environment.
+(The more waste that is thrown into our landfills, the more harm that is inflicted on the environment.
 Recycling is a must then, not only in your home but also in your business.
 Using these office recycling tips, implement a policy that you and your team follow.
-By investing in the appropriate bins, and by finding alternative ways to get rid of any unwanted items, you will create both a healthier workplace and a healthier world outside of your office doors.
+By investing in the appropriate bins, and finding alternative ways to get rid of any unwanted items, you will create both a healthier workplace and a healthier world outside of your office doors.

 #5: Work from home